cba85/tyme-googlecalendar/README.md

 # Tyme csv file to Google Calendar csv file

-Bash script to convert a Tyme csv file export in a Google Calendar file.
+Bash script to convert a csv file from Tyme exportation in a csv file for Google Calendar.

 I made this script to import my time spent on my tasks and projects from Tyme Mac app (http://tyme-app.com/) to Google Calendar.